Welcome to my Trip Report on Vietjetair!

 I pre-ordered this meal and the crew didn't remember until I had to highlight this to them.
 Fortunately, they had my meal and gotten it after the rest had theirs.
 Surprisingly, it didn't come with water so I had to pay for one.

 In-flight service: My impression of this airline and Vietnam Airlines is similar.
 The crew weren't friendly, they were more keen on going home, it seemed that way to me.
-One incident: I called one of the male crew, telling him my intention to purchase a polo shirt and he replied in a nonchalant manner.
+One incident: I called one of the male crew, telling him my intention to purchase a polo shirt and he replied nonchalantly.
 I wasn't expecting him to return but he did and treated me much better then.
 What's up with that?
 The rest of the crew didn't seem interested in their jobs as mentioned earlier on.
-So if I you ask me to give me a rating?
+So if you ask me to give me a rating?
 I would say a 5/10 is the best I would give.

 Goodbye Singapore, I will be back soon!